foragerr/launch-jmeter/README.md

 # launch-jmeter

-A Maven project to run the latest Jmeter with all plugins included using a build tool like Maven or Gradle.
+A Maven project to run the latest Jmeter with all plugins included using either Maven or Gradle.

 ## How-To